paulkarpenko/us-code-ui/uscode/title-24-hospitals-and-asylums/chapter-010-armed-forces-retirement-home.md

 **(c) Composition**

-(1) The Advisory Council shall consist of at least 15 members, each of whom shall be a full or part-time Federal employee or a member of the Armed Forces.
+(1) The Advisory Council shall consist of at least 15 members.

 (2) Members of the Advisory Council shall be designated by the Secretary of Defense, except that an individual who is not an employee of the Department of Defense shall be designated, in consultation with the Secretary of Defense, by the head of the Federal department or agency that employs the individual.